 Celebrate together with your subscribers

-Celtic Manor celebrated Father’s Day with a series of vouchers with a 25% off.
+Celtic Manor celebrated Father’s Day with a series of vouchers with for 25% off.
 They fully explored and used up all the opportunities this holiday has to offer by making up “Luxury dads,” “Foodie dads” and other unusual ways to celebrate it.

 Communicate with your hotel guests before and after their stay